san-13/san-13/README.md

 - 👋 Hi, I’m @san-13
 - 👀 I’m interested in developing something new
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning App Development with Kotlin
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on App development projects
 - 📫 How to reach me ...email me.

 <!---